Michael Mealling: Political career

 Prior to his activism within the space industry, Michael Mealling was recruited into the Libertarian Party by the late Ron Crickenburger in 1989.
 He served for one election cycle on the Libertarian Party of Georgia state executive committee, but became discouraged after realizing the amounts of money required to make an impact and especially discouraged about the idea of repairing the United States.
 He embraces the philosophy of neo-libertarianism and is not actively participating in the Libertarian Party over differences on the war issue.

 Education

-Michael is enrolled in the Executive MBA program at the Georgia Institute of Technology, with a focus in Management of Technology.
-He will graduate with his MBA in December, 2011.
+Michael graduated from the Georgia Institute of Technology in 2011 with a Masters in Business Administration MBA program, with a focus in Management of Technology.